-The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Share Our Selves Corporation ("SOS") under programs of the federal government for the year ended June 30, 2023.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of Share Ourselves Corporation (the "Organization") under programs of the federal government for the year ended June 30, 2024.
 The information in the Schedule is presented in accordance with requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (the "Uniform Guidance").
-Because the Schedule presents only a selected portion of the operations of SOS, it is not intended to and does not present the financial position, changes in net assets, or cash flows of SOS.
+Because the Schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Organization.